DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences

 The methods in the literature which aim to recover the structure of a non-rigid scene from monocular sequences are SfT and NRSfM.

-\textbf{Shape-from-Template.} SfT algorithms recover the deformed shape of an object from a monocular image and the object's textured shape at rest.
+\textbf{Shape-from-Template.} SfT methods recover the deformed shape of an object from a monocular image and the object's textured 3D shape at rest.
 This textured shape-at-rest of the object is the so-called \textbf{template}.
 These methods associate a deformation model with this template to recover the deformed shape.
-The main difference between these methods is the definition of its deformation model.
+The main difference between these methods is the definition of the deformation model.
 We distinguish between analytic and energy-based methods.
 Among the analytic solutions, we focus on the isometric deformation which assumes that the geodesic distance between points in the surface is preserved.
 Isometry for SfT has proven to be well-posed and it quickly evolved to stable and real-time solutions \cite{bartoli2015shape,chhatkuli2017stable,collins2010locally}.
-Energy-based methods \cite{agudo2014good,lamarca2018,ngo2016template,salzmann2011linear} jointly minimize the energy shape \textit{wrt.} the shape-at-rest and the reprojection error for the image correspondences.
+Energy-based methods \cite{agudo2014good,lamarca2018,ngo2016template,salzmann2011linear} jointly minimize the shape energy \textit{wrt.} the shape-at-rest and the reprojection error for the image correspondences.
 These optimization methods are well suited to implement sequential data association with robust kernels to deal with outliers.

 \textbf{Orthographic Non-Rigid Structure-from-Motion.} The earliest non-rigid monocular techniques are NRSfM.
 These methods were formulated using statistical models, first proposed in \cite{bregler2000recovering}.
-This work gave rise to a family of methods \cite{dai2014simple,moreno2011probabilistic,paladini2009factorization} that used a low dimensional basis model to obtain the configuration of the 3D points from the images of a sequence.
-They exploited spatial constraints \cite{dai2014simple,garg2013dense}, temporal constraints \cite{akhter2011trajectory} and spatio-temporal constraints \cite{agudo2015simultaneous,gotardo2011kernel,gotardo2011non}.
+This work gave rise to a family of methods \cite{dai2014simple,moreno2011probabilistic,paladini2009factorization} which used a low dimensional basis model to obtain the configuration of the 3D points from the images of a sequence.
+They exploited spatial reguralizers \cite{dai2014simple,garg2013dense}, temporal regularizers \cite{akhter2011trajectory} and spatio-temporal regularizers \cite{agudo2015simultaneous,gotardo2011kernel,gotardo2011non}.
 These methods may handle small surface deformations or articulated objects, but they usually fail with very large deformations.
-They use an orthographic camera projection which is a weak approximation to the perspective camera.
-This is a important limitation due to the significant perspective effect in many applications.
+They use an orthographic camera model which is an approximation only valid when the scene is distant from the camera, this is a strong assumption invalid in many applications.